Fireplace Screensaver Simulator

 FAQ:

-Does the fireplace include sound?
+Does the fireplace include crackling sound?

-Why does the frame rate change after fullscreen?
+Why does performance change in fullscreen?

 What does a low Quality scale mean?

-Will this protect a display from image retention?
+Will this prevent burn-in or image retention?

 Are my fireplace settings uploaded?